La Brea Tar Pits and Museum Admission Ticket with Excavator Tour

 - Guaranteed to skip the lines

-What's not included- Souvenir photos (available to purchase)
+What's not included- Souvenir photos (available for purchase on-site)

 - Wheelchair accessible